Hula painted frog

-The Hula painted frog (Latonia nigriventer) is an amphibian and the only living member of the genus Latonia.
+The Hula painted frog (Latonia nigriventer) is a species of frog endemic to the Lake Hula marshes in northern Israel.
+It is the only living member of the genus Latonia, which is otherwise known from fossils from Europe spanning from the Oligocene to the Pleistocene.
 The Hula painted frog was thought to be extinct as a result of habitat destruction during the 1950s until the species was rediscovered in 2011.
-It is endemic to the Lake Hula marshes in Israel.

-The draining of Lake Hula and its marshes in the 1950s was thought to have caused the extinction of this frog, along with the cyprinid fish Acanthobrama hulensis and cichlid fish Tristramella intermedia.
+The draining of Lake Hula and its marshes in the 1950s was thought to have caused the extinction of this frog, along with the cyprinid fish Mirogrex hulensis and cichlid fish Tristramella intermedia.
 Only five individuals had been found prior to the draining of the lake.
 Environmental improvements in the Hula reserve have been cited as a possible reason for the frog's reemergence.

+Taxonomy

+On March 22, 1940, the biologists Heinrich Mendelssohn and Heinz Steinitz discovered two specimens apparently belonging to a new species of the frog genus Discoglossus on the eastern shore of Lake Hula in Safed, in the Northern District of Mandatory Palestine.
+The largest of the frogs swallowed the smaller one while they were kept in a terrarium.
+Two tadpoles of the species from the same locality were discovered by Seinitz in August 1940.
+In 1943, Mendelssohn and Steinitz named the new species Discoglossus nigriventer, designating a female of the captured specimens then housed at the Hebrew University in Jerusalem as the holotype specimen and the tadpoles as the paratype specimens.